 Meet Our Staff

 Linda McKay-Panos - Linda is the Executive Director of the Alberta Civil Liberties Research Centre.
 She taught Language Arts and Social Studies with the Calgary Board of Education for 7 years before returning to university to obtain a Law Degree.
 She practiced law for a time, before joining the Alberta Civil Liberties Research Centre in 1992 as a Research Associate.
 Linda is a sessional instructor in the Faculties of Arts and Law at the University of Calgary.
 Linda received her Bachelor of Education, Juris Doctor and Master of Laws degrees from the University of Calgary.
 Linda is the Past President of the Alberta Association for Multicultural Education and the Past President of the Public Legal Education Network of Alberta.
 Linda is the author of several publications dealing with civil liberties, access to information, human rights, discrimination, equality and related topics.
-Linda received the 2001 Suzanne Mah Award and an Alberta Centennial Medal in 2005 for her work in human rights in Alberta.
+Linda received the 2001 Suzanne Mah Award, an Alberta Centennial Medal in 2005 and was selected in 2017 to be celebrated by YW she who dares Canada 150 Project for her work in human rights in Alberta.